ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Note that all code examples assume the existence of a client object called `cos` that can call the different methods.
 For details on creating clients, see the specific SDK guides.

 All date values used to set retention periods are GMT.
+A `Content-MD5` header is required to ensure data integrity, and is automatically sent when using an SDK.
 {:note}

 ### Add a retention policy on an existing bucket